The Getty

 Timed tickets required.

-The history of moviemaking finally has a permanent home in L.A., and it’s filled with the sorts of cinematic treasures you’d expect from the people who put on the Oscars (and yes, you can hold one): C-3PO, the desk from The Godfather and the sole surviving shark from Jaws, among many others.
-But its slick, soap-bubble–like theater and three floors of exhibition space also tell an unflinching, nonlinear history of cinema that makes room for a mixture of stories.
+The history of moviemaking finally has a permanent home in L.A., and it’s filled with the sorts of cinematic treasures you’d expect from the people who put on the Oscars (and yes, you can hold one for an extra fee).
+The objects on display rotate pretty regularly, whether that’s C-3PO or the desk from The Godfather—the sole surviving shark from Jaws, though, is always there to bare its toothy smile.
+The institution’s slick, soap-bubble–like theater and three floors of exhibition space (look out for the new “Color in Motion” and “Cyberpunk” exhibitions) also tell an unflinching, nonlinear history of cinema that makes room for a mixture of stories.
 Find out more in our complete guide to the Academy Museum.

 Advertising